-The Math Placement Exam gives a measure of a student's current mathematical skills.
+The Math Placement Exam gives a measure of a student's current approved on an individual course basis. mathematical skills.
 The results are used to advise students on the appropriate course to take to complete the mathematics requirement for their program of study.
 Lower-level mathematics courses require passing the Mathematics Placement Exam at the appropriate level before students may register.
 Statistics indicate that the majority of students who enroll in a math course beyond that indicated by the placement test either withdraw from the course or earn D's or F's.